gardehal/3d-printing/created/metric-screws/screw-thread-tests.md

   - Inner nut with threads is 6 mm.
   - One side of a screws threads are flat, the other is sharp.
   - Bolt is mostly flat.
   - PLA strings on screw seems to be on flat side, but bolts sharp threads are close to strings.
-  - Maybe only pringint one screw helps with flat threads.
+  - Maybe only printing one screw helps with flat threads.

   Conclusions:
   - Screws and bolts threads are flat, they do not work with their respective nuts.
-  - Nuts seem to ahve good threads.
+  - Nuts seem to have good threads.
   - Some screws and bolts work with larger nuts, so far best one is M5 screw with M6 nut, smooth action, cannot pull off with just hands.
   - Layer adhesion seems good.

 Y correction 1.250: